quantum-kite/kite/README.md

 **Simão M. João**, **João V. Lopes** (Universidade do Porto), **Tatiana G. Rappoport** (Universidade Federal Rio de Janeiro), **Miša Anđelković**, **Lucian Covaci** (University of Antwerp) and **Aires Ferreira** (University of York).

+## Citing KITE

+We provide KITE as free software under a GPL license.
+If you have used KITE for producing results in a scientific publication, please mention the fact that you used it explicitly in the main text.
+For example, you may use

+" the numerical calculations were performed using the KITE code"

+to the description of your numerical calculations.
+In addition, the KITE team would be thankful if you cite the main paper that introduces KITE: S. M. João, M. Anđelković, L.Covaci, T. G. Rappoport, J. M. V. P. Lopes and A.Ferreira.
+R. Soc.
+Open Sci.
+7, 191809 (2020).

 ## License

 This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details